microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     }
     ```

-    This function reads events from IoT Hub, which means we need the same `MessageBody` class that our edge devices created.
-This function's purpose is to execute the `Run()` method, which deserializes the message into a `MessageBody` and wraps it in a `TelemetryOutput` object.
-This wrapper includes several newly-created attributes which we will use to track data as it changes through the course of data processing.
+    For an explanation of the code, we will build messages in the shape of `MessageBody`, which includes a `Machine` entry containing information about the monitored machine, as well as an `Ambient` entry which contains the current temperature and humidity in the room.
+The `GenerateNewMessage()` function builds artificial messages which generally follow a normal distribution but occasionally exhibit anomalous behavior.
+After generating a message, we serialize the message and convert into a `TelemetryOutput` object.
+This wrapper includes several attributes which we will use to track data as it changes through the course of data processing.

-16. In the Visual Studio Code terminal, enter the following commands.
+13. In the Visual Studio Code terminal, enter the following commands.

     ```cmd
     dotnet add package Microsoft.Azure.Cosmos